sathyatvrcbe/blog/cloud/cloudlockantipattern.md

   }
 }
 ```
 On first look, this solution looks good.
 If all the processes are within a machine, the *lock()* function can be implemented using a hardware lock.
 But, in a distributed environment, where the processes are distributed across machines, the *lock()* function is costly.
 Under the hood, this *lock()* function solves the **consensus** problem.
+Each *lock()* in the above code block solves one instance of the consensus problem.
+To understand why consensus problems are costly, please refer the [Part-Time Parliament](http://lamport.azurewebsites.net/pubs/lamport-paxos.pdf)  paper, [RAFT protocol](https://raft.github.io/), [Zookeeper](https://zookeeper.apache.org/) and [Chubby](https://static.googleusercontent.com/media/research.google.com/en//archive/chubby-osdi06.pdf)